-- You can then spread the word about the petition by sharing it on social media, running a stall or hosting events like talks, woodland walks or a film screening.
+- You can then spread the word about the petition by sharing it on social media, or hosting events like talks, or a film screening.
 For example you could show this series of great little video about trees by Dan Snow and this inspiring short video by Greta Thunberg.

 - Organise an open letter of key organisations and individuals in your local area, which could include local NGOs, community organisations, faith groups, MPs and local celebrities.

 - Get local press coverage for your campaign.
 For example, you could tell your local newspaper about your petition or open letter.
 Check out Friends of the Earth’s guides on how to create a media strategy, write a press release and give a media interview.

 - Get creative!
 Feel free to organise your own stunts to raise awareness about the campaign.
 Let us know your ideas, so we can share them with other groups.